FOR PDF OF ENTIRE ISSUE, CLICK ON LINK BELOW

 - Picture: Amy Duncan, a lawful permanent U.S. resident born in Colombia, gets help on the road to becoming a citizen on Naturalization Day.

 - Photo by Sherry Loeser

 Editorial: Being Seen.
-Brown, bold, and beautiful: even the marchers were left marveling at how different the Emerald City’s hue had become by Silja J.A.
-Talvi, Page 2
+Brown, bold, and beautiful: even the marchers were left marveling at how different the Emerald City’s hue had become.
+By Silja J.A.
+Talvi, Pages 2, 5

 Change Agent: Rev. Craig Rennebohm by Amy Besunder, Page 3